MasihMoafi/Memory/docs/langchain_integration.md

 1. **API Differences**: LangChain models have different APIs than Ollama, requiring adaptation
 2. **Prompt Engineering**: Different models may require different prompt templates
 3. **Token Limits**: Be aware of token limits when providing memory context to models
-4. **Cost**: LangChain with hosted models like OpenAI will incur API costs
+4. **Model Availability**: Ensure you have access to the models you want to use
 5. **Persistence**: Ensure paths are set correctly for persistent memory storage

 ## Extended Use Cases